 Induced voltages occur on objects, such as vehicles, in an electric field where there is an inadequate electrical ground.
 If the voltage is sufficiently high, then a spark discharge shock can occur as contact is made with the object.
 Such shocks are similar to "carpet" shocks that occur, for example, when a person touches a doorknob after walking across a carpet on a dry day.
 The number and severity of spark discharge shocks depend on electric-field strength and generally of concern under lines with voltages of 345-kV or higher.
-Nuisance shocks, which are primarily spark discharges, are not anticipated to be a problem under the proposed line.
+Nuisance shocks, which are primarily spark discharges, are anticipated to occur very infrequently under the proposed line.